youtube/cobalt/cobalt/site/docs/reference/starboard/modules/system.md

     Whether this system has the ability to report on GPU memory usage.
 If (and only if) a system has this capability will SbSystemGetTotalGPUMemory() and SbSystemGetUsedGPUMemory() be valid to call.
-*   `kSbSystemCapabilitySetsInputTimestamp`

-    Whether this system sets the `timestamp` field of SbInputData .
-If the system does not set this field, then it will automatically be set; however, the relative time between input events likely will not be preserved, so time-related calculations (e.g. velocity for move events) will be incorrect.

 ### SbSystemConnectionType ###